Sourdough ladi pav (dinner rolls) step-by-step recipe with video and photos.

 Sugar: Sugar is food for the wild yeast in your starter.

-Salt: Salt is a key ingredient in make these rolls tasty.
-Don’t skip it!
+Salt: Salt is a key ingredient in making these rolls tasty.
+Don't skip it!

 Shaping ladi pav

 Shaping this dough can be trickier when compared to shaping dough made with dry yeast, as this is a high hydration dough.
 I try and add a minimal amount of flour while shaping.
 However, if you are unable to shape the rolls, add some flour and knead for 3-4 minutes before shaping.
 Also, make sure you dust your hands with some flour before shaping.

 For most Indians, the first thing that comes to mind when we think of ladi pav is pav bhaji.
 But these versatile rolls can be served in many other ways.
 They are great for dunking in curries.
 Use them to make sliders and sloppy joe, or mini-burgers.
 Lightly toast them, spread butter and jam, and serve them up for breakfast!
 Making garlic bread?
 Use these rolls!
 There are a plethora of ways to serve them up.